christianvoigt/argdown/packages/argdown-cli/Readme.md

 Current features of argdown-cli:

 * export text document to html with `argdown html`
-*   export argument map to pdf, png, svg or dot with `argdown map`
+* export argument map to pdf, svg or dot with `argdown map`
 * export data to json with `argdown json`
-*   use `argdown` with an `argdown.config.json` file for more complex operations
+* extend argdown-cli with custom plugins and processes in a `argdown.config.js` file and run them with `argdown run [processName]`

 ## Installation